-- 1 The Investment Reserve is an unallocated reserve being the difference between the statutory financial result and the cumulative amount of investment income (net of investment expenses and investment tax timing differences) allocated to members accounts, after any transfers to ORFR Reserve, Insurance Reserve, and Administration Reserve. - 2 The Operational Risk Financial Requirement Reserve is an unallocated reserve, held separately to the unitised assets of the Fund to maintain adequate financial resources to address potential losses arising from operational risks.
+1 The Investment Reserve is an unallocated reserve being the difference between the statutory financial result and the cumulative amount of investment income (net of investment expenses and investment tax timing differences) allocated to members accounts, after any transfers to ORFR Reserve, Insurance Reserve, and Administration Reserve.

+2 The Operational Risk Financial Requirement Reserve is an unallocated reserve, held separately to the unitised assets of the Fund to maintain adequate financial resources to address potential losses arising from operational risks.
 The reserve may be used by the Trustee in accordance with the requirements of Superannuation Prudential Standard 114 Operational Risk Financial Requirement and the Fund's Operational Risk Financial Requirement Reserving Policy.
-The Trustee has assessed a reserve of approximately 0.25% of funds under management as being appropriate for the Fund. - 3 The Insurance Reserve is an unallocated reserve which comprises the receipt of profit share and/or premium adjustment amounts from the Fund's group life insurers less the use of these amounts to reduce premiums for relevant members. - 4 The Administration Reserve is an unallocated reserve held separately to the unitised assets of the Fund for use by the Trustee in accordance with the Trust Deed.
+The Trustee has assessed a reserve of approximately 0.25% of funds under management as being appropriate for the Fund.

+3 The Insurance Reserve is an unallocated reserve which comprises the receipt of profit share and/or premium adjustment amounts from the Fund's group life insurers less the use of these amounts to reduce premiums for relevant members.

+4 The Administration Reserve is an unallocated reserve held separately to the unitised assets of the Fund for use by the Trustee in accordance with the Trust Deed.
 It is funded by administration fees charged to members and funds the operations of the Trustee office, which may include investment in enhancing member services, expanding the product range or expenditure to achieve operational efficiencies.
-The reserve may also be used to reinstate the Operational Risk Financial Reserve following a loss or meet any trustee fees charged by Aware Super Pty Limited in its capacity as the trustee of the Fund.
+The reserve may also be used to reinstate the Operational Risk Financial Requirement Reserve following a loss or meet any trustee fees charged by Aware Super Pty Limited in its capacity as the trustee of the Fund.

-Statement of Cash Flows for the year ended 30 June 2022
+Statement of Cash Flows

-Note 2022 \$'m 2021 \$'m
+Note 2023 \$'m 2022 \$'m

 Cash flows from operating activities

-Investment income 5,772 3,707
+Investment income 6,232 5,772

-Investment expenses (479) (399)
+Investment expenses (485) (480)

-Administration expenses (415) (362)
+Administration expenses (370) (400)

+Insurance premiums paid (740) (649)

+Financial planning fees (34) (44)

-Income tax paid (1,668) (1,285)
+Income tax paid (245) (1,183)

-Net inflows from operating activities 20 3,210 1,661
+Net inflows from operating activities 18 4,358 3,016

 Cash flows from investing activities

-Purchase of investments (76,053) (56,491)
+Purchase of investments (43,282) (76,053)

-Proceeds from sale of investments 68,591 49,601
+Proceeds from sale of investments 35,926 68,591

-Net outflows from investing activities (7,462) (6,890)
+Net outflows from investing activities (7,356) (7,462)

 Cash flows from financing activities

-Contributions received 12,881 11,494
+Contributions received 13,591 13,116

+Tax paid on contributions received (849) (720)

-Benefits paid (8,865) (7,586)
+Benefits paid (9,842) (8,865)

-Financial advice fees (44) (75)

-Insurance premiums paid (635) (464)

-Transfer from VISSF (Note 1.1) 866 -
+Transfer from VISSF (Note 1.1) - 866

-Transfer from WA Super Fund (Note 1.2) - 1,812

-Net inflows from financing activities 4,203 5,181
+Net inflows from financing activities - 2,900 4,397

-Net (decrease) in cash held - (49) (48)
+Net decrease in cash held - (98) (49)

-Cash at the beginning of the financial year 738 786
+Cash at the beginning of the financial year 689 738

-Cash at the end of the financial year 689 738
+Cash at the end of the financial year - 591 689